Cognitive Science is the interdisciplinary study of mind and intelligence, bringing together course content from:

 Oak Hall 350

 To earn a minor in Cognitive Science, students must complete 15 credits at the 2000-level or above.
-COGS 2201 is required, plus four additional courses coming from at least three areas (A through F).
+Foundations of Cognitive Science, COGS 2201 is required, plus four additional courses coming from at least three areas (A through F).
 No more than two courses may be counted from any one department.

 The minor is offered by the College of Liberal Arts and Sciences.
 For the Cognitive Science minor, contact Prof. William Snyder, Director of Undergraduate Studies in Cognitive Science, Oak Hall, Room 350.